-- Please contact the school office if you have questions.
+- Please contact the school office if you have any questions.

 Starting the new school year

 Kindergarten students attend a half-day in the morning beginning September 4, the first day of school, allowing kindergartners to start school alongside their siblings and other students.
 The half-day schedule continues for two weeks.

 In the first two weeks of school, teachers will focus on executive functioning skill development which supports students in gaining skills for positive interactions in the classroom.
 Teachers will also reach out to families to build deeper relationships with students and families, and help them to better understand the individual strengths and needs of their students.
 If you have questions about the Gentle Start schedule, please contact your child’s school.